ctlab/shiny-graph/README.md

 shiny-graph
 ===========

-Graph module for R Shiny
+This is example of displaying graph for R Shiny using D3js.